 e.
 Use of Vanderbilt technology, resources, or domain expertise

 One winner from each of the two tracks will be selected.
 Each winning team will receive a $10,000 award to be used as proof-of-concept funding for continuing their project.
-The Program Committee reserves the right to place restrictions on award usage, including specifying a time by which award funds must be spent.
+The Program Committee reserves the right to place restrictions on award usage, including specifying milestones and a timeline for spending award funds.

 The Program Committee will take reasonable steps to protect the intellectual property rights of participants while respecting VU/VUMC technology transfer policies.
 Radx has a policy of non-disclosure of information submitted as part of its programming.
 Challenge participants and attendees of the Pitch Event may be asked to certify that they will keep confidential any non-public information to which they are exposed during the Challenge.